How to import a public SSL certificate into a JVM

 - Export the certificate and save it.

-- Go back to the main screen and select the Open an existing keystore from disk option, select
+- Go back to the main screen and select the Open an existing keystore from disk option, select the truststore file (for example

 $JAVA_HOME/lib/security/cacerts) then enter the password (the default is